mwaskom/Psych252/Week6/Contrasts_and_Mediation.md

 How can we make bar graphs?
 (Since we're using two categorical predictors)

 We'll also add error bars!
-Since they're easier to eyeball (remember the paper Benoit mentioned in class!), we'll include the 95% confidence interval, though I'll give you a formula for the standard error that you could use too.
+We'll include formulas for the 95% confidence interval and the standard error that you could use.

 ```r